(888) 552-6760 SCHEDULE AN APPOINTMENT

 How to lower the risk of colon polyps

-Eating a healthy diet may reduce the risk of developing colon polyps.
+Eating a healthy diet may reduce the risk for developing colon polyps.
 Specifically, research suggests that eating a diet rich in fruits, vegetables and fiber-containing foods such as bran cereal and beans may help prevent colon polyps.

 Additionally, it’s important to limit certain foods in order to lower the risk of developing colon polyps.
 This includes reducing consumption of high-fat foods such as: